 2025

-Play Story Press is excited to release Roll with Advantage: Creative, Collaborative, and Critical Responses to Dungeons & Dragons, edited by Edmond Chang and Suzanne Richardson Roll with Advantage: Creative, Collaborative, and Critical Responses to Dungeons & Dragons is an interdisciplinary, multi-genre, mixed-form anthology featuring poetry, fiction, creative nonfiction, personal essays, interviews, and analytical scholarship about and inspired by D&D—the game, the legends, the media, and the people.
-The book is a playful, imaginative, and critical response to D&D’s pop cultural renaissance, particularly during and after the global pandemic, with its appearances on television shows like Stranger Things, Community, and...
+In this Book Talk, Suzanne Richardson and Ed Chang share about their book, Roll with Advantage: Creative, Collaborative, and Critical Responses to Dungeons & Dragons. https://playstorypress.org/books/roll-with-advantage/ This book is an interdisciplinary, multi-genre, mixed-form anthology featuring poetry, fiction, creative nonfiction, personal essays, interviews, and analytical scholarship about and inspired by D&D—the game, the legends, the media, and the people.
+The book is a playful, imaginative, and critical response to D&D’s pop cultural renaissance, particularly during and after the global pandemic, with its appearances on television shows like Stranger Things, Community, and The Big Bang Theory, celebrity players like Vin Diesel, Deborah...

 Continue Reading →